Kingdom of Aowin: Conflicts and Fragmentation

 During the late 17th century, the Aowin kingdom came under increasing pressure from the expansionist Denkyira Empire, which sought to dominate the western forest frontier and control gold-rich territories.
-Around 1677, Aowin forces were defeated near the Offin River by Denkyira’s general, Agya Ananse Obooman, who exploited internal divisions among Aowin military factions.
+Around 1677, Aowin forces were defeated near the Offin River by Denkyira's general, Agya Ananse Obooman, who exploited internal divisions among Aowin military factions.
 The defeat reduced Aowin to a vassal state.
 In the same period, other Akan polities—including Sahié Wenchiman, Sahié of Wiawso, Asin, and Twifo—were also conquered, between 1680 and 1696.

 Despite the incursion, Aowin retained partial autonomy and became a refuge for displaced populations from Bono, Adansi, and Denkyira itself.
-A decisive shift occurred in 1715 when the Asante Empire, under General Amankwatia and aided by the rising Sefwi Wiawso polity, launched a successful invasion that resulted in Aowin’s military defeat, territorial losses, and tributary subjugation.
+A decisive shift occurred in 1715 when the Asante Empire, under General Amankwatia and aided by the rising Sefwi Wiawso polity, launched a successful invasion that resulted in Aowin's military defeat, territorial losses, and tributary subjugation.
 This marked the beginning of fragmentation and political decline across the western forest zone.

-Nevertheless, Aowin’s cultural legacy endured.
+Nevertheless, Aowin's cultural legacy endured.
 Many Sefwi people, themselves migrants from Bono and Adansi, settled in the area and adopted its political structures, spiritual customs, and language.
-The collapse of central authority also spurred a major wave of westward migration into southeastern Côte d’Ivoire, where displaced elites and affiliated groups contributed to the foundation of successor states such as Moronou, Indénié, and Sanwi.
+The collapse of central authority also spurred a major wave of westward migration into southeastern Ivory Coast, where displaced elites and affiliated groups contributed to the foundation of successor states such as Moronou, Indénié, and Sanwi.

 Migration and the Rise of Successor States

 The fragmentation of Aowin authority following its defeat by the Asante Empire in 1715 triggered a large-scale westward migration of royal lineages, military elites, and affiliated clans.
-These displaced groups—originating from Aowin’s core territories between the Tano River and Bia River—established new polities in the forested hinterlands of present-day southeastern Côte d’Ivoire.
+These displaced groups—originating from Aowin's core territories between the Tano River and Bia River—established new polities in the forested hinterlands of present-day southeastern Ivory Coast.
 Known collectively as the Anyi (Agni) kingdoms, these successor states preserved key elements of Aowin governance, ritual institutions, and language while adapting to new sociopolitical contexts.

 Oral and archaeological evidence suggests that the Bettie, Sohie, and Alangwa clans—distinct subgroups within the Aowin polity—played central roles in the diaspora.
 Migrants moved in waves, first settling in forest zones like Kónvi Ande, before diverging westward.
 The Bettie were the first to break away, followed later by the Ashũa.
 Despite ethnic differences, these groups retained a shared memory of Anyãnyã, their ancestral settlement, and reconstituted their identities around a common Aowin heritage.